andrew/ultimate-awesome/README.md

 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
 - [awesome-healthmetrics](https://github.com/leandromineti/awesome-healthmetrics) - A curated list of awesome resources at the intersection of healthcare and AI.
 - [awesome-healthcare-knowledgebase](https://github.com/lujiaying/awesome-healthcare-knowledgebase) - A curated list of awesome healthcare taxonomies and knowledge graphs.
-- [awesome-multivariate-time-series-anomaly-detection-algorithms](https://github.com/lzz19980125/awesome-multivariate-time-series-anomaly-detection-algorithms) - This repository contains a reading list of papers on multivariate time series anomaly detection.
-This repository is still being continuously improved.
 - [awesome-japanese-fonts](https://github.com/mochi-sann/awesome-japanese-fonts) - 素晴らしい日本語フォントの一覧です.
 - [awesome-civil-engineering](https://github.com/quantumnovice/awesome-civil-engineering) - Awesome civil engineering software and programming reosurces.
 - [awesome-lti](https://github.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the 1EdTech Consortium.